AmbireTech/adex-protocol/FAQ.md

 That said, AdEx does not try to reinvent the wheel, and therefore (1) can interoperate with OpenRTB in certain situations and (2) will support using AdCOM formats in near future

-## Do you have a bug bounty?
+## Do you have a bug bounty program?
 Yes, we do.
-We offer rewards for security vulnerabilities that coders discover after every major release of the AdEx dApp.
+We offer rewards for security vulnerabilities that coders discover after every major release of the AdEx Platform.
 [Read more about the AdEx bug bounty.](https://medium.com/the-adex-blog/announcing-the-adex-bug-bounty-a5a6e0621094)

+## What is the AdEx Registry?
+The AdEx Registry is a mechanism to ensure infrastructure uptime by holding participants accountable, through staking/slashing.
+The Registry uses our native token, ADX.

 ## Where can I meet the AdEx team?
 We attend a number of various events around the world.
 Follow us on social media to see which conferences, meetups or hackathons we are going to (we usually announce at least a couple of weeks in advance of each event).